ovh/venom/README.md

 A test suite is a collection of test cases that are intended to be used to test a software program to show that it has some specified set of behaviours.
 A test case is a specification of the inputs, execution conditions, testing procedure, and expected results that define a single test to be executed to achieve a particular software testing objective, such as to exercise a particular program path or to verify compliance with a specific requirement.

-In `venom` the testcases are executed sequentialy within a testsuite.
+In `venom` the testcases are executed sequentially within a testsuite.
 Each testcase is an ordered set of steps.
 Each step is based on an `executor` that enable some specific kind of behavior.

 In `venom` a testsuite is written in one `yaml` file respecting the following structure.